Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC02/README.md

 _As a moderator, I want to change the status of a post, so that it becomes invisible to the public_

+### Acceptance Criteria

+1. The moderator must be logged in.
+2. The new status must be provided.
+3. The new status must be different from the current status.
+4. The post must be updated in the database.

 ### [Back to Use Cases](../README.md)